Cast Iron Pizza Bianca from Scratch

 5. Cut the dough into 2 equal sized pieces and form into balls

-6. Place the dough balls into separate, oiled bowls and cover with plastic wrap.
-You can also freeze them in individual ziplock bags to use later
+6. Place the dough balls you are planning to use into separate mixing bowls and cover with plastic wrap.
+You can also freeze them in individual ziplock bags to use later.

-7. Allow to rise for at least 30 minutes, up to 4 hours on your countertop (depending on temperature), or as I prefer, rest overnight in the fridge.
+7. Allow to rise for 30 minutes-4 Hours on your countertop, or as I prefer, overnight in the fridge.
+An overnight rise allows the dough to develop deeper flavors

-1. Combine Ricotta, Garlic, Black Pepper, Oregano, Olive Oil, and Salt in a mixing bowl
+2. Add Garlic, Black Pepper, Oregano, Olive Oil, and Salt

 1. Pre-heat your oven to 465 degrees

-6. Remove the pan and dough from the oven and spread the ricotta cheese mixture over the surface, reserving some
+7. Remove the dough from the oven and spread about 3/4 of the ricotta cheese mixture over the surface

-8. Add the remaining ricotta cheese mixture in dollops on top of the mozzarella
+9. Add the remaining ricotta cheese mixture in dollops over the surface

-9. Put back into the oven on the middle rack until the mozzarella is melted and the crust has browned.
-15-20 minutes.
+10. Put back into the oven on the middle rack until the cheese is melted and the crust has browned.
+Mine took about 18 minutes at 465 degrees, but if your oven runs cooler/hotter it may take more or less time

-10. Remove from the oven and allow to rest for a few minutes
+11. Remove from the oven when finished and allow to rest for a few minutes